mmesh/docs/docs/platform/index.md

 ---
-title: Platform Overview
+title: "Platform Overview"
-description: mmesh is a hybrid cloud integration platform that allows you to build your own virtual topology to work seamlessly with on-prem and multi-cloud infrastructure.
+description: "mmesh is a hybrid cloud integration platform that allows you to build your own virtual topology to work seamlessly with on-prem and multi-cloud infrastructure."
 ---

 # Introduction